danferns37/AppiumTest/README.md

 This test is coded in java and appium and runs on android device Steps to execute this test

-1) Start Appium server on the laptop at 127.0.0.1:4723
+1) ,install Appium,android SDK backage,Start Appium server on the laptop at 127.0.0.1:4723
 2) Install Ebay Android app through playstore on the android device The configurations of the apppackage and appactivitity in config.properties file  should be correct.
 Connect the android device to the laptop through USB cable and make sure the android device is connected by enabling developer options and debugging on.
-Do a adb devices to check whether the device is listed before running below test.
+Do a adb devices in command prompt in the folder where SDK tools package was installed and where the adb executable file is kept to check whether the device is listed before running below test.
 3)Clone this repository https://github.com/danferns37/AppiumTest.git
 4) Once cloned opened this cloned folder in Intellij (this is a maven project)
 5) Then right click on the pom.xml and add to maven project since this is a maven project